Skip to content

 CSS box-shadow Property

-The box-shadow property allows to add multiple shadows around the box specifying values for color, size, blur, offset and inset.
+The box-shadow property allows you to add multiple shadows around an element by specifying values for horizontal offset, vertical offset, blur radius, spread radius, color, and the inset keyword.

 The box-shadow property is one of the CSS3 properties.